lanl-aea/waves/docs/computational_practices_compute_environment.rst

 There are two major components relevant to the compute environment discussion for modsim workflows: the installed software and the operating system (OS) search ``PATH``.
 Most modsim developers will be familiar with installing software on their local computer.
-When running a simulation workflow from a command line shell, the system ``PATH`` variable tells the shell how to find executable software.
+When running a simulation workflow from a command-line shell, the system ``PATH`` variable tells the shell how to find executable software.
 System paths may be modified by user configuration files; however, managing and maintaining a common set of configuration files among several servers and multiple collaborators can be a difficult and error prone task, often resulting in the common "but it works on *my* computer" complaint.